golanguzb70/lrucache/README.md

 GoCache is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 See the [LICENSE](https://github.com/golanguzb70/lrucache/blob/main/LICENSE) file for more details.

 #
 Thank you for using LRUCache!
-We hope this package proves useful in your Go projects.
+We hope this package proves usefull in your Go projects.
 If you have any questions or need further assistance, feel free to reach out to us.
 Happy coding!